Alifatlawi/cmpe341/README.md

 and connect this user interface with the postgresql databsae i can insert , edit and delete my data in the database

-you need to install pg , cors and express
+you need to install pg , cors and express using npm